Frequently Asked Questions

 You can get a quote by calling to speak with one of our security experts directly (800-440-1662) or you can Request a Quote Online

-We believe small business are some of our best clients because small business owners personally appreciate the value of the additional management control and loss prevention that our security camera systems provide.
+We believe small businesses are some of our best clients because small business owners personally appreciate the value of the additional management control and loss prevention that our security camera systems provide.
 Unlike larger firms who may have several levels of management, and who may routinely absorb large losses from inventory shrinkage, the success of a small business owner depends on running a very tight operation.
 With do-it-yourself security camera systems starting under $500 Camera Security Now has an affordable system for any sized business.

 Camera Security Now provides customer surveillance solutions to large and small facilities nationwide.
 When you consult with one of our security camera experts they will make sure you receive the cameras, and the infrastructure to support them, that are right for your physical plant.
 Understanding the environment a security camera system is to be used in is a key part of our consulting process.
 So, rest assured, our cameras are suited for large facilities.

-To determine what cameras are best for our clients application we start by finding out what's important to our clients.
+To determine what cameras are best for our client's application, we start by finding out what's important to our clients.
 That information, along with the environment the cameras will be installed in, and any budget constraints, help guide our consultants to recommend the best video surveillance possible.

 In most cases having a site survey from Camera Security Now is free.